AlexCharlton/gl-utils/README.md

     [procedure] (mesh-transform!
 POSITION-NAME MESH TRANSFORM)

-Destructively modifies the `POSITION-NAME` attribute of `MESH` by the [gl-math](http://wiki.call-cc.org/eggref/4/gl-math) matrix `TRANSFORM`. `POSITION-NAME` must be the name of a three element float attribute of `MESH`.
+Destructively modifies the `POSITION-NAME` attribute of `MESH` by the [gl-math](http://wiki.call-cc.org/eggref/4/gl-math) matrix `TRANSFORM`. `POSITION-NAME` must be the name of a three element float attribute of `MESH`. `POSITION-NAME` may be a list of multiple attributes.

     [procedure] (mesh-transform-append POSITION-NAME MESH-TRANSFORM-PAIR .
 MESH-TRANSFORM-PAIRS)

 Creates a new mesh resulting by appending all the given meshes together, then transforming the attribute named by `POSITION-NAME` by the given [gl-math](http://wiki.call-cc.org/eggref/4/gl-math) transform matrices. `MESH-TRANSFORM-PAIR` and `MESH-TRANSFORM-PAIRS` are `(MESH .
-TRANFORM)` pairs. `POSITION-NAME` must be the name of a three element float attribute of `MESH`.
+TRANFORM)` pairs. `POSITION-NAME` must be the name of a three element float attribute of `MESH`. `POSITION-NAME` may be a list of multiple attributes.
 The attributes of all the meshes are assumed to be the same, otherwise bad things will probably happen.
 If only two arguments are passed to `mesh-transform-append` it is assumed that the second is a list of mesh/transform pairs.

     [procedure] (usage->gl USAGE)